QCBSRworkshops/QCBSRworkshops.github.io/content/english/service.md

 ---
 about:
-  content: The QCBS R Symposium provides an opportunity for the discussion and exchange of ideas between participants and presenter in the application of biodiversity science analyses using R. For this, we provide a venue for teaching and participation in a series of contributed R workshops that are not offered during the annual QCBS R Workshop Series.
+  content: The QCBS R Workshop Series provides a venue for graduate students and postdoctoral fellows to improve their teaching and learning abilities through the instruction and the development of statistical and programming workshops.
+We immensely value the contributions provided to the series, and we rely on the QCBS community's engagement to constantly improve our workshops.
+To encourage community contributions, we keep our workshops openly accessible, reproducible, and encourage collaboration between contributors as they work to improve workshop materials.
   enable: true
-  image: images/company/company-group-pic.jpg
-  title: The QCBS R Symposium
+  title: Learning opportunities
 bg_image: images/feature-bg.jpg
 cta:
   enable: true